einbergisak/Assignment3/Report.md

 2. What are the limitations of your own tool?

 As we are using a `HashSet`, the insertion order of elements is not preserved.
-This makes understanding the program flow unintuative.
+This makes understanding the program flow unintuitive.

 One advantage of using a `HashSet` is that elements of the same value are only stored once.
 This means that when a for loop is entered (and cycled), the resepctive